charlesdong1991/StockInsider/README.md

 plot via setting `head`.
 - Choose which indicators are included in the plot, e.g. only plot `5-day` and `60-day` line of MA indicator by setting `ns` to `[5, 60]`.

+And some other more for specific indicators, please check out the docstrings.

 ### Get the stock data in Pandas DataFrame